 Modules support the creation of constants.

-objects in a module are not meaningful, since the lifetime of the object
+The TEMP keyword is not allowed when creating a constant in a module.
+TEMP objects in a module are not meaningful, since the lifetime of the object is the lifetime of the module.

 Example

-Create a constant, DEFAULT_HEIGHT
+Create a constant, DEFAULT_HEIGHT:

 CREATE PUBLIC CONSTANT DEFAULT_HEIGHT = 25;